dwbzero/csv-tools/README.md

 and it is rather annoying to try and read this in the raw CSV, however, it is quite a bit easier to read if we "transpose" the data so that columns read horizontally instead of vertically.
-We can do this with `csv-columns`:
+We can do this with `csvf columns`:
 The `-N 3` option says "read only the first 3 rows from the input".

-    > csv-columns -N 3 ld-case-counts-by-county-00-15.csv
+    > csvf columns -N 3 ld-case-counts-by-county-00-15.csv

     STNAME,Alabama,Alabama
     CTYNAME,Autauga County,Baldwin County